flux-framework/flux-docs/coral.rst

 available for scheduling.
 The hwloc that Flux is linked against must be configured with ``--enable-cuda`` for Flux to be able to detect Nvidia GPUs.

-If running on an LLNL CORAL system, you can load a CUDA-enabled hwloc with:
+The ORNL CORAL `flux` module automatically loads an `hwloc` configured against the system default `cuda`.
+If running on an LLNL CORAL system, you can load a hwloc configured against the `cuda/10.1` in `/usr/tce` with:

 .. code-block:: sh

-  module load hwloc/1.11.10-cuda
+  module use /usr/tce/modulefiles/Core # if not already in use module load hwloc/1.11.13-cuda10.1

-You can test to see if the hwloc that Flux is linked against is CUDA-enabled by
+For all systems, you can test to see if the hwloc that Flux is linked against is CUDA-enabled by running:
-running:

 .. code-block:: terminal